chbh-opensource/chbh-on-bear/docs/mri/analysis/spm.md

 # SPM12

-More coming soon!
-Please email Andrew or raise a pull request on GitHub if you'd like to contribute to this page.

 ## Running first-level analyses with parfor

 !!! info
     Example contributed by Arkady Konovalov

 Simple parallelisation of a for-loop can be performed using [parfor](https://www.mathworks.com/help/matlab/ref/parfor.html).
-This functionality is provided by MatLab and enables faster processing of `for` loops simply by changing the syntax at the start to say `parfor` rather than `for`.
+This functionality is provided by MATLAB and enables faster processing of `for` loops simply by changing the syntax at the start to say `parfor` rather than `for`.

 Here is an example function which makes use of `parfor` whilst computing GLMs using SPM.